francescovannini/truetape64/README.md

 * beginning of the current sine period: negative half-wave on tape, falling edge as seen by the CIA
 * end of the current sine period, positive half-wave approaching 0, falling edge as seen by the CIA

-If instead of feeding this signal to the CIA we feed it to a microcontroller with a fast enough clock, we could accurately capture the pulse length and send it somehow to the software running on PC side and ths is fundamentally the basic principle behind this project.
+If instead of feeding this signal to the CIA we feed it to a microcontroller with a fast enough clock, we could accurately capture the pulse length and then send it somehow to the software running on PC side; tihs is the basic principle behind this project.

+#### Clock speed

 But how fast this clock needs to be?
 The original Commodore LOAD/SAVE routines in the C64 Kernal were designed to be resilient; they used long period pulses producing a relatively low frequency sound which could be safely stored even by low grade tape, but on the other hand loading/saving time were quite long.